Managing Your Health

 If you’re sick, you must stay home (except to get medical care) for 10 days since your symptoms first appeared and at least 24 hours with no fever and improved symptoms, whichever is longer.
 Stay away from others and isolate in a separate room, if possible.
 Always wear a face covering when you need to be around others (even at home).

-If a household member is sick, all members should also stay home and quarantine for 14 days.
+If a household member is sick and you do not have symptoms, you should quarantine for 10 days, or if you do not have symptoms AND receive a negative COVID-19 test result on day 5 or after you should quarantine for 7 days.
+You should verify which quarantine period is required by your workplace before returning to work.
 Consider having everyone in your home wear a face covering as soon as one household member becomes sick.
 Check your temperature twice a day and watch for symptoms of COVID-19.
 Get tested 5-9 days after being in contact with the sick person.

 Know How it Spreads